wa5znu/MacroButton/README.md

 ## Debouncing Issues
 Device general reliability was low, and after a number of other causes (boot time, hardware pin conflicts, timing issues, etc.) were resolved.
 At this point I had good LED and "print" statement feedback, and found that the button was hard to trigger and very bouncy when pressed hard enough to trigger.
 I cleaned it with electronics cleaner and found it much more reliable, though still bouncy.

+## Clones and Pins
+Some clones of, for example on Aliexpress, use Pin 5 as reset, so you need to prepare the switch board by cutting the SJ1 jumper and soldering SJ2, or vice versa.

+## Failure to boot
+About 1/3 of the devices fail to boot once the switch board is attached, even with all pins cut from the 6-pin header except the input pin.
+More study is needed.

 # References
 - DigiStump Hardware http://digistump.com/
 - DigiSpark USB Development Board http://digistump.com/products/1